tinylog-org/tinylog/readme.md

 	mvn clean install

 tinylog is compatible with Java 6 (and higher) but the JUnit tests require Java 8.
 Eclipse and IntelliJ have problems with different Java versions for main and test sources.
-Therefore Java 8 is defined for both and has to be overridden via system properties.
+Therefore Java 8 is defined for both in the parent POM and has to be overridden via system properties.

 	"-Dbootclasspath=JAVA_6_HOME/lib/rt.jar"
 	-Dmaven.compiler.source=1.6